 Your Sitecore website can only perform as well as your hosting environment enables it to.
 Underpowered hosting environments can create a few problems for Sitecore websites.

 For example, your hosting environment may be insufficient for your site’s traffic needs.
 You may not have enough instances deployed, or the instances you do have may not have enough CPUs to handle your traffic.

 Even when your hosting environment should be sufficient to support your traffic load, you can still run into issues if it’s not configured correctly.
 For example, if you’ve chosen Azure PaaS to host your Sitecore implementation (which we strongly recommend), your app services must be configured to use the correct tier; otherwise, your site load time will suffer.

-If you’re on physical hardware, on the other hand, you need to have the right version of SQL Server to support your traffic needs.
-Often teams try to skimp out on the costs of SQL Server Enterprise by using SQL Server Professional instead.
+On the other hand, if you’re on physical hardware, you need to have the right version of SQL Server to support your traffic needs.
+Often teams try to reduce the costs of SQL Server Enterprise by using SQL Server Professional instead.
 However, most high-traffic sites require SQL Server Enterprise as it poses no limits on your CPUs or system RAM, allowing your site to maintain optimal performance.

 3. Your partner didn’t follow implementation best practices

 Best practices are called best practices for a reason.
 When people don’t follow them, things tend to fall apart.

 Having a well-defined content structure based on a mutually-agreed upon Sitecore Architecture document, enabling your partner to size your environment appropriately, with sufficient Content Delivery (CD) instances, databases, and RAM and CPU resources.